-Today’s next post in the 31 Days of Learning Differently series is by Karen Campbell of thatmom.
+Today’s post is by Karen Campbell of thatmom.
 She is also the author of The Joy of Relationship Homeschooling: when the one anothers come home.
-Today she shares with us about the gift of Asperger’s.

 Our son, Will, turned 26 a couple of months ago.
 Our fifth born, he devours history, enjoys all kinds of music, and remembers random details better than anyone I know.
 He likes to tinker with electronic equipment, loves Mexican food, and has a great sense of humor.
 He also has a brain that is wired in such a way that he can discern the subtle differences between communism and socialism, but cannot make change for a dollar!

 When Will was a little boy, my husband would often say he felt like the man with the yellow hat in the Curious George books… Will was curious!
 He had boundless energy, asked “why” to everything, and did shenanigans that none of our other children ever even thought of doing.
 We had to put bolt locks at the top of all the doors to outside so he wouldn’t escape.
 If we weren’t watching him at the playground, he would climb to the top of the largest slide and stand up hollering, “Look, no hands.”
 Once, when we thought he was playing nicely in his room, he was actually lighting a camping lantern, setting our home on fire.